 - Complete the post-course evaluation survey available in Aspire.

-- Complete the final assessment examination with a 70% or higher.
+- Complete the final assessment examination with a 77% or higher within a 120-minute time period.

 Prior to entering the classroom environment, students will be enrolled in the following self-paced courses to learn and practice necessary concepts.